sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/analytics/audit-log.md

 Subsequently, if hosting Tyk Dashboard within a Kubernetes cluster, please ensure that the configured log file path is valid and writeable.

-The Tyk Dashboard config section contains an audit section for configuring audit logging behaviour.
+The Tyk Dashboard config section contains an audit section for configuring audit logging behavior.
 An example is listed below.

 ```yaml
   ...